What is a snapshot?

 - Click on the source selector and select a specific snapshot from the contextual menu

-Restoring system files to your startup disk
+Restoring system files to your startup disk (High Sierra and Mojave only)

 macOS does not allow you to modify the operating system while you are booted from it.
 If you would like to restore your OS from an earlier snapshot, boot your Mac from your CCC backup volume, then you can proceed to restore from a snapshot.